 Jesus’s core metaphors require a basic trust in the goodness of the world and the free ranging work of the Holy Spirit, out there in the wild.
 If the church is to learn how to be salt and yeast again, it must rediscover this basic trust that God is always already busy building the beloved community beyond the church walls.
 The church is not God’s sole agent in the world.
 Ours is the task to offer a quickening and catalyzing hand.

 If that is so, then, a primary work to which the church is called is the keen-eyed labor of discernment.
-A core question for us: where is God already at work in the world, and how can we kindly, unobtrusively and meaningfully lend a helping a hand?
+A core question for us: where is God already at work in the world, and how can we kindly, unobtrusively and meaningfully lend a helping hand?

 Does that sound too small, too humble a question to ask?
 Well, the church could do with a good dose of humility after centuries of imperial overreach.
 Small but meaningful difference is a worthy aspiration for a battered institution currently lacking moral credibility.